girmasamuel/girmasamuel/README.md

 - 👀 I’m interested in ... coding
 - 🌱 I’m currently learning ...Computer science and Engineering at University
 - 💞️ I’m looking to collaborate on ...many projects
-- 📫 How to reach me ...@CR_45H on telegram
+- 📫 How to reach me via gmail-->girmasamuel200@gmial.com
-                     ...girmasamuel200@gmial.com